astorfi/3D-convolutional-speaker-recognition/README.rst

     :target: https://github.com/astorfi/3D-convolutional-speaker-recognition/blob/master/_images/Speech_GIF.gif

 The MFCC features can be used as the data representation of the spoken utterances at the frame level.
 However, a drawback is their non-local characteristics due to the last DCT 1 operation for generating MFCCs.
-This operation dis- turbs the locality property and is in contrast with the local characteristics of the convolutional operations.
-The employed approach in this paper is to use the log-energies, which we call MFECs 2 .
+This operation disturbs the locality property and is in contrast with the local characteristics of the convolutional operations.
+The employed approach in this work is to use the log-energies, which we call MFECs.
 The extraction of MFECs is similar to MFCCs by discarding the DCT operation.
-The temporal features are overlapping 20ms windows with stride of 10ms, which are used for the generation of spectrum features.
+The temporal features are overlapping 20ms windows with the stride of 10ms, which are used for the generation of spectrum features.
 From a 0.8- second sound sample, 80 temporal feature sets (each forms a 40 MFEC features) can be obtained which form the input